A cactus dahlia blooming in my garden

 The perfectly round pompon dahlia ‘Franz Kafka’

-Decorative dahlias are double dahlias that feature flat, oval petals with tips on the end.
+Decorative dahlias are doubles that feature flat, oval petals with tips on the end.
 Formal varieties have regular, evenly placed petals, while informal varieties tend to be arranged in a more haphazard way.
 Both varieties grow to over 40 inches.

 Decorative dahlia ‘Lisa Dark Pink’